- Imaging Software to Control our Multiphoton, Confocal, and Hyperspectral Microscopes

 Deep Physiological Scans

 ThorImageLS can tune the operation of supplemental hardware to more effectively acquire deep, high-speed 3D image stacks.
 The long-travel stepper motor and the high-precision piezo motor can be coordinated in order to traverse large z ranges at user-defined step sizes.
 Depth-dependent scatter through tissue can be compensated for by ramping the laser power as a function of depth, resulting in an even signal response throughout the scan.
-For Bergamo II and Veneto systems that incorporate a variable beam expander, the laser beam diameter can be directly controlled by ThorImageLS to overfill the microscope objective for higher surface resolution or underfill for deeper penetration of light into the sample.

 Click to View Full-Resolution Image